Hennessy Hall (The Mansion)

 Park Avenue, which opened in 1999, features apartment style accommodations.
 Each 4-person apartment includes two double occupancy bedrooms with a private bath, a living room and kitchen with stove and refrigerator.
 Park Avenue houses upperclassmen and graduate students.

 Rutherford Hall, named for the University’s first campus, opened in 2003.
-Nearly 300 upperclassmen enjoy spacious double bedrooms with private bathroom.
+Nearly 300 upperclassmen enjoy spacious double bedrooms, each with their own private bathroom.
 All rooms are individually climate controlled.
 Vending and laundry areas are located on each floor.

 The Village has nine suite-style buildings for upper-class and graduate students.
+First-year students in the Honors program may also have the opportunity to reside in a Village building.
 Each has four- or six-person suites with a common living room and bathroom and two or three double bedrooms.
 Coed by suite, The Village is fully air-conditioned.